 The Historian’s stories of the Queens give a wider overview of their lives and how they impact life today.
 By comparing the similarities and differences between the Queens the audience develops a sense of how their lives are affected by the decisions of these ladies.
 What food did Elizabeth I design that are enjoyed today ?
 Why did Mary’s choice of husband decide who can be Queen today?
 How do Victoria’s traditions guide celebrations today?

-Celicia is one of many ladies-in-waiting to Queen Victoria.
-She spends about one month a year assisting her majesty.
+Cecilia is one of many ladies-in-waiting to Queen Victoria.
+She spends about one month a year assisting her majesty. #Cecilialadyinwaiting #QueenVictoria

 Comparing the Queens Workshops